Bug Off: How to Repel Insects With DIY Recipes

 Ingredients: 1/2 onion, 4 garlic cloves, 2 cups of water, 2 tsp cayenne pepper, 1/2 tsp liquid dish soap, a funnel, spray bottle (14 oz) and old nylons

 Directions: Combine ingredients in a blender or food processor.
 Cut off the "foot" area of an old pair of nylons and strain mixture into a large measuring cup.
 Set funnel in spray bottle and pour mixture in.
-Shake well and use on decks, play structures, and patios to repel bugs.
+Shake well and use on decks, play structures, and patios to repel bugs for which you can also hire pest control experts missouri.

 Bug Off Mosquito Spray (For People)